exo-archives/aio-ecm-dms/patch/ECM-5458/readme.txt

     * Status: Customize some information in SendMailScript.groovy
     * CCP Issue: N/A, Product Jira Issue: ECM-5458
     * Complexity: N/A
-    * Impacted Client(s): N/A
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  Some information in SendMailScript js harded code and need to be customized

 Fix description

-How the problem is fixed ?
+How the problem is fixed?

     *  Group those information into one place to help customer easier to customize.

-Patch informations:
+Patch information:
 Patches files:
 ECM-5458.patch

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 * N/A

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 * Yes

-Added UnitTest ?
+Added UnitTest?
 * No

 Recommended Performance test?